tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 ### Applying transducers to channels

-Now have all the parts of a "composable way to build algorithmic transformations" we can start applying them to any data pipeline – so let's try channels.
-I'm not going to show you the [channel-level implementation][repo-channel.js], just some usage examples.
+Now we have all the parts of a "composable way to build algorithmic transformations" we can start applying them to any data pipeline – so let's try channels.
+Again, I'm not going to show you the [channel-level implementation][repo-channel.js], just some usage examples.

 We're going to listen for DOM events and put them into a channel that filters only those that occur on even x & y positions and maps them into a triple of `[type, x, y]`.